 Under US law, creators of all kinds are entitled to special protections when it comes to the distribution of their work.
 This is called “copyright” and in most cases, it extends throughout the life of the work’s creator plus an additional 70 years.

 If the copyright is not renewed before that expiration date, the work enters what is called the “public domain” (see below).
-This includes works that are still regularly published.
 For example, on January 1, 2021, F. Scott Fitzgerald’s widely-taught classic The Great Gatsby entered the public domain.

-This educational exception also does not apply to all educational institutions.
-US copyright law specifically dictates that this exception applies only to nonprofit institutions (which is to say, most public schools).
+This educational exception does not apply to all educational institutions.
+US copyright law specifically dictates that this exception applies only to nonprofit institutions, including public schools.

 Another noteworthy exception that may come into play in a school setting is the parody exception.
 This legal carveout allows individuals to substantively reuse key elements (such as the characters or plot) from a copyrighted work if they are parodying it.
 As a result, students may be allowed to utilize portions of copyrighted materials in their own work if they are analyzing that material in a comedic or critical manner.

-In the US, this exception is also applied to certain kinds of transformative works.
+In the US, this exception also applies to certain kinds of transformative works.
 For example, fan-made fiction writing, or fanfiction for short, is legal in the US, even if it utilizes characters, plots, and other defining elements from a copyrighted work.
-Typically, though, this exception is only permissible if the fanfiction creator is not profiting off of their derivative work.
+Typically, this exception is permissable only if the fanfiction creator is not profiting off of their derivative work.

 As stated in “Copyright Exceptions” above, US copyright law allows for several special cases in which a copyrighted work may be utilized or distributed for certain productive purposes (namely, education).
-As a whole, these exceptional uses are called “fair use.”
+Together, these exceptional uses are called “fair use.”
 This means that copyright permissions need not be sought in advance, so long as certain criteria for fair use are met.